Waitherero-coder/Final-Project/README.md

 - Email: elizabethwaithereru@gmail.com

 ## 🙏 Acknowledgments
-Based on Vite + React starter templates
+- Based on Vite + React starter templates
+- [Vercel](https://vercel.com/) for easy and free deployment of the live demo